12 tips for effectively managing virtual teams

 - Glancing at their time tracking reports,

-☀️ establishing and carrying out regular daily meetings
+- Establishing and carrying out regular daily meetings, and

 As a result, you’ll be able to spot and discuss potential challenges and deal with hold-ups in a timely manner.

 Tip #6: Use communication tools

 When it comes to tips for managing remote teams, nothing beats efficient communication.

-🗨️ Chat tools – they are great for asking quick questions and clarifying some matters about your work.
+- Team messaging tools — apps like Pumble are great for asking quick questions and clarifying some matters about your work.

 - Video conferencing tools — they are great for carrying out video meetings and video conferences with your team.